Data

 Portfolio

 Let \(\bar{r}_{ij} = (\frac{0.05}{\sqrt{p}}(\mathcal{B} \mathbf{x}_i)_j + {0.1}^{\frac{1}{deg}})^{deg}\).
-In the context of portfolio optimization, the expected return of the assets \(\mathbf{r}_i\) is defined as \(\bar{\mathbf{r}}_i + \mathbf{L} \mathbf{f} + 0.01 \tau \mathbf{\epsilon}\) and the covariance matrix \(\mathbf{\Sigma}\) is expressed \(\mathbf{L} \mathbf{L}^{\intercal} + (0.01 \tau)^2 \mathbf{I}\), where \(\mathcal{B}\) follows Bernoulli distribution, \(\mathbf{L}\) follows uniform distribution between \(-0.0025 \tau\) and \(0.0025 \tau\), and \(\mathbf{f}\) and \(\mathbf{\epsilon}\) follow standard normal distribution.
+The expected return is \(\mathbf{r}_i = \bar{\mathbf{r}}_i + \mathbf{L} \mathbf{f} + 0.01 \tau \mathbf{\epsilon}\), and the covariance matrix is \(\mathbf{\Sigma} = \mathbf{L} \mathbf{L}^{\intercal} + (0.01 \tau)^2 \mathbf{I}\), where \(\mathcal{B}\) follows a Bernoulli distribution, \(\mathbf{L} \sim \textbf{U}(-0.0025\tau, 0.0025\tau)\), and \(\mathbf{f}, \mathbf{\epsilon} \sim \mathcal{N}(0, \mathbf{I})\).

 - pyepo.data.portfolio.genData(num_data, num_features, num_assets, deg=1, noise_level=1, seed=135)